GISWLH/CAS-Canglong/README.md

 Model trained on 4 × A100 80G GPUs

 Model inference does not require a GPU

+We trained for about 7 days in the GPU environment described above; in a normal GPU environment, reasoning about Haiwen takes only a few seconds

 * torch: 2.1.0+cu118
 * timm: 1.0.11